Financial Terms

 External Growth

-Description : Growing a business through acquisitions or partnerships, rather than internally.
+• Description : Growth of a company through acquisitions or partnerships, rather than internal means.

 Corporate Governance